-1.1 HISTORY OF THE RIPARIAN RESERVE UNITS
+1.1 HISTORY AND EXPANSION OF THE RIPARIAN RESERVES

 The desert riparian watersheds of the Muddy River, Virgin River, and Meadow Valley Wash are identified as unique habitats and resources addressed by the MSHCP.
 The Biological and Conference Opinion (USFWS 2000) for the MSHCP was issued on the basis that private land within these riparian watersheds would be acquired for conservation of the southwestern willow flycatcher (Empidonax traillii extimus), yellow-billed cuckoo (Coccyzus americanus), Arizona Bell's vireo (Vireo bellii arizonae), blue grosbeak (Passerina caerulea), summer tanager (Piranga rubra), and vermilion flycatcher (Pyrocephalus rubinus).
+Expansion of the Reserves is through voluntary sales only and is directed by guidance described below.
+The current total acreage in the Riparian Reserves is 603 acres

-1.1.1 Muddy River Reserve Unit
+1.1.1 Muddy River Reserve

-The first phase of the MSHCP's implementation included the Muddy River Land Acquisition Program (USFWS 2000).
+The initial phase of the MSHCP's implementation included the Muddy River Land Acquisition Program (USFWS 2000).
 The Nature Conservancy (TNC) assisted Clark County in implementing this program by working with willing sellers to explore the use of a variety of real estate options to implement conservation actions on priority parcels.
 TNC, on Clark County's behalf, acquired nine parcels of land, including water and development rights, from three willing sellers in 2002 through 2004, using funds from the Southern Nevada Public Lands Management Act (SNPLMA) account for purchase of environmentally sensitive lands.
-The nine parcels of land are comprised of 116.48 acres.
+The nine parcels of land are comprised of 116.5 acres.
 TNC managed these properties until they were transferred to Clark County in 2010 and 2011.

-1.1.2 Virgin River
+1.1.2 Virgin River Reserve

-As of December 2014, Clark County has acquired title to 168.7 acres distributed across six parcels in two locations in the lower Virgin River watershed.
-The two locations are hereinafter referred to as Subunit 1 and Subunit 2, based on order of acquisition.
+As of April 2019, Clark County has acquired title to 486.5 acres distributed across 13 parcels in several locations in the lower Virgin River watershed.

-Subunit 1 consists of one parcel that is 80.22 acres in size.
+Mormon Mesa consists of one parcel 80.22 acres in size.
 This property was transferred from Clark County Parks and Recreation Department to the DCP in 2011.

-Subunit 2 consists of 5 parcels, labeled 2-A through 2-E based on physical location from west to east.
+Bunkerville East consists of 7 parcels, labeled 2-A through 2-E based on physical location from west to east.
 Parcel 2-B was transferred to the DCP in 2010 from Clark County Department of Public Works and the remaining parcels 2-A, and 2-C through 2-E were transferred to the DCP in December 2014 from the Clark County Treasurer's Office.
+2-F and 2-G were purchased from a private seller in 2018.